elasticdog/hyperboriarch/README.md

 For the inventory hosts file, it's easiest to keep it in the same directory as Hyperboriarch so Ansible can find the correct *group_vars*.
-Either set the `ANSIBLE_HOSTS` environment variable to point to its full path, or use the `-i <inventory file>` flag on all of your Ansible commands.
+By default, things are configured to look for a file named "hosts", but you can override that either by setting the `ANSIBLE_HOSTS` environment variable to point to its full path, or use the `-i <inventory file>` flag on all of your Ansible commands.

 ### Bootstrapping